 How do I get a NISS number?

-Your employer will get your number for you if you are working in a company, although you will still need to provide them with the documents that they will need (outlined below).
-You will need to complete the process yourself if you are self-employed.
+Your employer will get your social security number for you if you are working in a company, although you will still need to provide them with the documents that they will need.
+If you are self-employed, you can complete the process yourself or grant someone power of attorney to apply on your behalf.

 With your all-important NISS number, social security contributions are paid to the Portuguese government and are shared by the employer and employee.
 The rates generally applicable are 23.75 percent for employers and 11 percent for employees.
 These payments cover pension, family, and unemployment benefits.

-The Importance of an Individual Taxpayer Number during the Portugal Golden Visa Process
+Getting an Individual Taxpayer Number for the Portugal Golden Visa Process

 Exploring Visa and Immigration Options for Portugal